 Available options are:

-- truststore - Optional path to a PEM format certificate store of trusted CA:s.
+truststore - Optional path to a PEM format certificate store holding the trusted CA certificates.
 If not provided, Scylla will attempt to use the system truststore to authenticate certificates.

 If using a self-signed certificate, the “truststore” parameter need to be set to a PEM format container with the private authority.

-Note: params (enabled, certificate, keyfile) must be 4 spaces indent to the header (
+Note: parameters (enabled, certificate, keyfile) must be indented 4 spaces from the header (

 journalctl _COMM=scylla.
 You should see the following